 Who is Malala Yousafzai?
 CNN's Christiane Amanpour profiles Malala Yousafzai. (length 6:15 minutes), October 21, 2013

-- Who is Malala Yousafzai?
-Laura O'Donnell Reports, CBS News (Up to the Minute) (length 8:12 minutes) Video clip includes an interview with Adam Ellick, the New York Times Senior Video Journalist who as a foreign correspondent first documented Malala's life story in 2009.
+- Who is Malala Yousafzai? (length 8:12 minutes) In this CBS News (Up to the Minute) program, Anne-Marie Green interviews Adam Ellick, the New York Times Senior Video Journalist who as a foreign correspondent first documented Malala's life story in 2009.

 Struggling for Survival in Swat, "Fighting in the Swat valley between the

 Pakistani army and Taleban militants has almost completely destroyed the

 communications network and links with the rest of the country.
 Tens of thousands of people have fled the area, but there are some who

 have not been able to escape.
 One female student in the town of Saidu Sharif

 has managed to send e-mails to the BBC News website describing the struggle to

 survive."
 BBC World News, May 17, 2009.